gitter-badger/haximilian-solidity/README.md

 > npm install --save haximilian-solidity

+Alternatively, you can install the bleeding-edge, **highly unstable** version of the library to gain access to the very latest developmental contract templates, but this **for development use only** and **under no circumstances should be used in production**:

+> npm install --save haximilian-solidity@unstable

 ### Using the libraries
 Inside your solidity contracts, you can include each contract from its respective directory.
 For example:
 ```solidity